MS44118/checkpoint4-wildcircus/README.md

+# CHECKPOINT 4

+This project is the last checkpoint (lasting for 48h) after 5 months training at the Nantes Wild Code School 2019.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

+In the api directory, you can run the server with node/nodemon (http://localhost:8000) :

+### `nodemon index.js`

-In the project directory, you can run:
+In the project directory, you can run (web app):

 ### `npm start`